Giants defend Eli Manning amid claim of false memorabilia

 The plaintiffs' lawyer, Brian Brook of Clinton, Brook & Peed, told ESPN that the email, included among roughly 200 pages of documents Manning produced as part of legal discovery, was key to specifically linking the quarterback to the lawsuit, which alleges an elaborate scheme to produce, pass off and sell memorabilia as game-used that was not.

-Prior to that email, the lawsuit only had included an alleged conversation between Manning and Skiba to put together some equipment that could be described as game-used.
-The lawsuit alleges that Manning not only had been aware of the passing off of non-authentic items of his as game-used, but was party to its creation.
+Prior to that email, the lawsuit had included only an alleged conversation between Manning and Skiba to put together some equipment that could be described as game-used.
+The lawsuit alleges that Manning not only had been aware of the passing off of inauthentic items of his as game-used but also was party to their creation.

-The suit also alleges that the Giants were complicit by deleting the email from its accounts.
+The suit also alleges that the Giants were complicit by deleting the email from their accounts.

 "The email, taken out of context, was shared with the media by an unscrupulous memorabilia dealer and his counsel who for years has been seeking to leverage a big payday," McCarter & English, the law firm representing the Giants in the case, said in a statement.
 "The email predates any litigation, and there was no legal obligation to store it on the Giants server.
 Eli Manning is well known for his integrity and this is just the latest misguided attempt to defame his character."